stephaniehicks/website-hicks-source/content/projects.md

 #### Fast, scalable, memory-efficient methods to analyze single-cell data

 The _k_-means algorithm is a classic algorithm used in the analysis of scRNA-seq data.
 However, with increasing sizes of single-cell data, new methods are needed that are fast, scalable and memory-efficient.
-To address this, we are implementing the mini-batch optimization for _k_-means clustering proposed in [Sculley (2010)](https://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf) for large single cell sequencing data (1).
+To address this, we implemented the mini-batch optimization for _k_-means clustering proposed in [Sculley (2010)](https://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf) for large single cell sequencing data (1).
 The mini batch _k_-means algorithm can be run with data stored in memory or on disk (e.g. HDF5 file format).

-1. [mbkmeans](http://bioconductor.org/packages/mbkmeans).
-Mini-batch k-means clustering for large single-cell datasets.
+1. **Hicks SC**, Liu R, Ni Y, Purdom E, Risso D (2020). [mbkmeans: fast clustering for single cell data using mini-batch _k_-means](https://doi.org/10.1101/2020.05.27.119438). _bioRxiv_.

 #### High-grade serous ovarian cancer subtypes with single-cell profiling